Sociology and Anthropology

 Our Faculty

-I strive to create moments in the classroom setting that are transformative for both my students and for me, as we learn and grow together in this very complicated and chaotic but beautiful world.
+Our sociology and anthropology faculty strive to create moments in the classroom setting that are transformative for both them and their students.

 Life After Salve